 Course description: Examines the ecological foundations of agroecology, largely from a biophysical perspective.
 Over the course of three sequential modules, students will explore the fundamental principles of ecology and their application to agricultural systems and landscapes.

 Prerequisite: One semester biological science at the 100-level or instructor permission

 Participatory Action Research (PAR) & Transdisciplinary Approaches to Agroecology (PSS 313, 3 credits)

 Course description: Introduces students to Participatory Action Research (PAR) in the context of agroecology and examines how the integration of PAR and transdisciplinary approaches can serve to deepen our collective understanding of complex problems/issues and of viable action options for addressing them.

 Agroecology, Food Sovereignty, and Social Movements (PSS 314, 3 credits)

-Course description: Investigates social, political, and economic elements of the global agrifood system from multiple perspectives, also examining the issue of to scaling-up agroecology, and the potential intersection between agroecology, food sovereignty, and government policies.
+Course description: Investigates social, political, and economic elements of the global food system from multiple perspectives, considering the intersections between agroecology and food sovereignty, including various forms of scaling such as through social movements and government policies.
+Prerequisite: PSS 311

 Prerequisites: Graduate standing

 Course description: The capstone is designed for the application of newly developed knowledge and skills in a culminating experience/project that addresses an agroecological topic relevant to the individual student.